aarooh/ha-tankille-deprecated/readme.md

 > **💡 Pro Tips**:
 > - Always use location filtering to avoid creating hundreds of sensors!
 > - Use 2-5 km radius in cities, 10-15 km in rural areas
+> - Add specific stations by name to include favorites outside your radius
 > - Select only fuel types you actually use to reduce sensor count

 ### 🆕 Reconfigure After Setup